Skip to content

 Is my personal information safe on the site?

-The site takes privacy seriously—registration details are used only for community access, and forums encourage respectful, anonymous sharing where needed.
+The site takes privacy seriously — registration details are used only for community access, and forums encourage respectful, anonymous sharing where needed.
+You have control over what you allow with respect to data protection and privacy - even down to the free newsletters.
 We are registered with the ICO and are working to ensuring we comply with all aspects of the Online Safety Act.

 Who runs Dementia Hub UK?

-Me I guess.
-Dementia Hub is a fully independent hub created to centralise reliable dementia information and build a supportive online community, drawing on expert sources without being directly affiliated with any single charity or pharma - this allows us to say it as it is without fear or favour.
+Me I guess - names at the bottom!
+Dementia Hub is a fully independent hub created to centralise reliable dementia information and build a supportive online community, drawing on expert sources without being directly affiliated with any single charity or pharma - this allows us to report without fear or favour.

 Can I stay anonymous on the forum?